Scaler

 Quantitative results

-Settings Icon
+Backup Icon

-Mobile Icon
+Check Icon

 Qualitative results

-Consultants aren’t using the survey tool — they’re still using Excel.
+Consultants aren’t using the survey tool, they’re still using Excel.

 Because of poor usability and limited flexibility, consultants fall back on sending Excel sheets to collect data.
-This creates a lot of manual back-and-forth, increases risk of human error, and adds overhead to track what’s missing, reviewed, or needs clarification.
+This creates a lot of manual back and forth, increases risk of human error, and adds overhead to track what’s missing, reviewed, or needs clarification.

 Property managers struggle to understand what’s expected of them.